symfony/symfony-docs/performance.rst

 .. note::

-    When using the APC autoloader, if you add new classes, they will be found automatically and everything will work the same as before (i.e. no reason to "clear" the cache).
+    When using the APC autoloader, if you add new classes, they will be found automatically and everything will work the same as before (e.g. no reason to "clear" the cache).
 However, if you change the location of a particular namespace or prefix, you'll need to flush your APC cache.
 Otherwise, the autoloader will still be looking at the old location for all classes